 Applications must be made using the UCL online application system

-(click to see the full advert and additional details regarding the position) by using the UCL postgraduate study application form.
+by using the UCL postgraduate study application form.
 Please submit your CV, transcripts (both undergraduate and postgraduate), your latest thesis (and/or one of your publications if applicable), and a short (up to one page) cover letter explaining why you think you are a suitable candidate for this post.
 The short-listed candidates might be further required to provide contact info (no direct recommendation letters) for peers that can recommend them.

 The candidate should meet the entry requirements for PhD programmes at UCL EEE.
 Additional requirements include an outstanding academic record and strong mathematical background.
 Experience with research and coding is a plus.
 Also desirable: prior knowledge in machine learning, AI, optimization, statistics.